Ernest Hemingway: World War I

-That September, he went on a fishing and camping trip with high school friends to the back-country of Michigan's Upper Peninsula.
+In September 1919, he went on a fishing and camping trip with high school friends to the back-country of Michigan's Upper Peninsula.
 The trip became the inspiration for his short story "Big Two-Hearted River", in which the semi-autobiographical character Nick Adams takes to the country to find solitude after coming home from war.
 A family friend offered Hemingway a job in Toronto, and with nothing else to do, he accepted.
 Late that year, he began as a freelancer and staff writer for the Toronto Star Weekly.
 He returned to Michigan the next June and then moved to Chicago in September 1920 to live with friends, while still filing stories for the Toronto Star.
 In Chicago, he worked as an associate editor of the monthly journal Cooperative Commonwealth, where he met novelist Sherwood Anderson.

 He met Hadley Richardson through his roommate's sister.
 Later, he claimed, "I knew she was the girl I was going to marry."
 Red-haired, with a "nurturing instinct", Hadley was eight years older than Hemingway.
 Despite the age difference, she seemed less mature than usual for a woman her age, probably because of her overprotective mother.
 Bernice Kert, author of The Hemingway Women, claims Hadley was "evocative" of Agnes, but Agnes lacked Hadley's childishness.
 After exchanging letters for a few months, Hemingway and Hadley decided to marry and travel to Europe.

 They wanted to visit Rome, but Sherwood Anderson convinced them to go to Paris instead, writing letters of introduction for the young couple.
 They were married on September 3, 1921.
 Two months later, Hemingway signed on as a foreign correspondent for the Toronto Star and the couple left for Paris.
 Of Hemingway's marriage to Hadley, Meyers claims: "With Hadley, Hemingway achieved everything he had hoped for with Agnes: the love of a beautiful woman, a comfortable income, a life in Europe."